Text processing

 and endswith()

-methods check for the presence of substrings only at the start/end of the input string.
+methods check for the presence of substrings only at the start and end of an input string.

 >>> sentence = 'This is a sample string'